 The big positive is, I’ve never had a bad meal at Vincentown.
 The food is fresh and local, and I can appreciate that.
 Their menu is smaller than most diners and also features a seasonal menu.
 Some of my favorite items have been on the seasonal menu.
-While the food is good, the portions are normally smaller.
+The Vincentown Diner menu has unique items like chicken cordon bleu, organic eggs, crab cakes, and mile high meatloaf.
+The Vincentown Diner menu also has the regular diner items like french toast, prime rib, and chicken breast.
+While the food is good, the portions usually are smaller.

 The last item I tried was the bacon wrapped tenderloin.
 It came over mashed potatoes with corn and black beans.
-It was really good, and I was pleasantly surprised at how much I enjoyed it.
-I’ve had most things on their menu from salads, to pancakes, to eggs and their dinners.
-My favorite tend to be the dinners and their seasonal specials.
+It was delicious, and I was pleasantly surprised at how much I enjoyed it.
+I’ve had most things on their menu from salads to pancakes, to eggs and their dinners.
+My favorites tend to be the dinners and their seasonal specials.

-Similar to the menu, the Vincentown Diner is constantly changing their dessert menu.
+Similar to the menu, the Vincentown Diner is continuously changing its dessert menu.
 This can be a problem, however, because many of my favorite desserts are only served for a month out of the year.
-My favorite dessert is the red velvet cake.
-The Vincentown red velvet cake has a hint of raspberry which makes it make unique from any red velvet cake I’ve had.
+My favorite dessert at the Vincentown Diner is the red velvet cake.
+The Vincentown Diner red velvet cake has a hint of raspberry, which makes it make unique from any red velvet cake I’ve had.

-This is the most expensive diner I’ve been too thus far.
+The Vincentown Diner is the most expensive diner I’ve been too thus far.
 The food is local and fresh, but I do believe it’s overpriced.
-Most menu items cost upwards of $20.
-Most times I go to Vincentown, it costs upward of $30.
+Most Vincentown Diner menu items cost upwards of $20.
+Most times I go to Vincentown Diner, it costs upward of $30.

 Questions for you: